Meet our Faculty

 President and Professor of Ethics

 B.A. in History and English, University of British Columbia; M.Div., Ph.D., Southwestern Baptist Theological Seminary.
 Dr. Blackaby has served as the senior pastor for twelve years in Trinity Baptist Church, Calgary, Alberta, and as the lead pastor for the church plant, Southwinds Church.
-He is assisting with the development of the SouthTrails church-planting network.
+He assisted with the development of the SouthTrails church-planting network.
 Dr. Blackaby served as president of the Canadian Convention of Southern Baptists from 2003-2006.
 He joined CSBS&C in 2007.

 Academic Dean and Professor of New Testament & Greek